mshibanami/jisk/README.md

 ## Q&A

+### Why not LibRedirect?

+[LibRedirect](https://libredirect.github.io) is not available on all platforms, such as Safari. jisk is a workaround for such platforms.
+Originally, jisk was made to handle the need of auto-selecting instances using [Redirect Web](https://apps.apple.com/app/redirect-web-for-safari/id1571283503), as discussed [here](https://github.com/mshibanami/redirect-web/issues/61).

+Also, jisk provides some unique features, such as filtering by countries.
+So, it's not necessarily just a workaround for LibRedirect.

+However, LibRedirect provides a more seamless experience as it doesn't display the "Redirecting..." page.
+So, whether to use jisk or LibRedirect depends on your preference.

 ### Why is this hosted on both Codeberg Pages and GitHub Pages?

-Because one of the main target groups for this tool is people who are serious about privacy, it's hosted on Codeberg Pages by Codeberg e.V., a non-profit organization in Germany that highly respects privacy.
+Because one of the main target groups for this tool is privacy enthusiasts, it is hosted on Codeberg Pages, provided by Codeberg e.V., a non-profit organization in Germany that highly respects privacy.

 It's also hosted on GitHub Pages to make it more accessible to a wider audience.